-In 2018, Logitech Engineering designed a large-scale TETRA & DAMM digital radio system for the Port of Gladstone in Queensland.
+In 2018, Logitech Engineering joined forces with Radlink to design a large-scale TETRA & DAMM digital radio system for the Port of Gladstone in Queensland.
 The system integrated four port facilities separated by up to 80km.
 A TETRA and DAMM system was selected due to performance and cost.

-The transition from Analog to Digital radios had to be carefully managed to ensure that communication was always maintained to all personnel, security, ships, trucks and operators during the cut-over period.
+The transition from Analog to Digital radios has to be carefully managed to ensure that communication is always maintained to all personnel, ships, security, trucks and operators during the cut-over period.

 Reliable wireless communications can save time and money, but only if the data is secure.
 Using 128-bit encryption with random keys will keep your data safe, and automation system in control.